-- Broadening participation of students from groups underrepresented in STEM-related education and career domains. - Projects that examine various forms of mentorship or the effectiveness of adult volunteers with relevant disciplinary expertise. - Projects that improve students' critical thinking skills that transfer across disciplines and into career settings. - Projects that directly involve students with business and industry through partnerships.
+- Broadening participation of students from groups underrepresented in STEM-related education and career domains. - Projects that examine various forms of mentorship or the effectiveness of adult volunteers with relevant disciplinary expertise. - Projects that improve students' critical thinking skills or non-cognitive skills that transfer across disciplines and into career settings. - Projects that directly engage students with business and industry through partnerships.